 We may receive compensation when you click on links to products from our partners.

-Temping may have been seen as a less attractive option than permanent work in the past, but the economic downturn of the last two years has re-shaped the job market landscape; while we continue to see growth in new jobs, companies are remaining cautious and temp jobs have started to overtake permanent roles in terms of popularity.
+Temping may have been seen as a less attractive option than permanent work in the past, but the economic downturn has re-shaped the job market landscape; while we continue to see some growth in new jobs, companies are remaining cautious and temp jobs have started to overtake permanent roles in terms of popularity.

 We have found that while there are more jobs out there now than in recent months, there are also more people applying for these jobs.
 So, if you’re struggling to find a permanent job or don’t want to tie yourself down to one role for a long period of time, temping could be the answer.